Punktum-dk/epp-service-specification/README.md

 In general the service is not localized and all EPP related errors and messages are provided in English.

+<a id="authentication"></a>
+### Authentication

+The DK Hostmaster EPP service, only support username/password authentication.

+See also the [login](#login) command for details.

-<a id="additional-limitations"></a>
+<a id="authinfo"></a>
-### Additional Limitations
+### AuthInfo

-The service does not support the following features of the EPP protocol:

-- Authorization, meaning the use of `authInfo` for commands extended the authorization for the command in question.
-General authorization based on the client authentication works as described in [RFC:5730].
-- Transport of `authInfo`, the section is ignored is not recommended for transport of end-user passwords
+`AuthInfo` in limited to providing authorizations for 3rd. parties.

+It is currently supported for the following commands:

+- [update domain](#update-domain), for use for changing nameservers.
+Please see the command description for more details.

+Specifying `AuthInfo` for a [contact create](#contact-create) has no effect and it is not recommened to disclose this information in this command.

+From [RFC:5733]:

+> A <contact:authInfo> element that contains authorization
+> information to be associated with the contact object.
+This
+> mapping includes a password-based authentication mechanism, but
+> the schema allows new mechanisms to be defined in new schemas.

+The element is not optional, but mandatory, it should not be populated with sensitive information.

 <a id="dnssec"></a>
 ### DNSSEC

 I accordance with [RFC:5910].
 We support DS only and not DNSKEY.
 In addition the maximum signature lifetime (`secDNS:maxSigLife`) is disregarded.
-See [section 3.3](http://tools.ietf.org/html/rfc5910#section-3.3) in the referenced RFC.
+See [section 3.3][RFC:5910-3.3]) in the referenced RFC.

 DK Hostmaster specifies rules ownership of DNSSEC keys.
-If you provide DNSSEC keys a part of registration ([create domain](#create-domain)) or using [update domain](#update-domain), the keys are associated with the NSA as owner.
+If you provide DNSSEC keys a part of registration using [create domain](#create-domain) or later updating using [update domain](#update-domain), the keys are associated with the NSA as owner.

 Not all algorithms are supported, please refer to the [DK Hostmaster Name Service specification][DKHMDNSSPEC] for a complete list of supported algorithms.